Realizing a Dedicated Server, its advantages, and the burdens you may overcome will be your initial step to pick what is better for your site.

-A dedicated server, from its name, is a server that’s dedicated for your website, which means your website has its own server.
+From its name.
+It is a server that is entirely used by your website, which means your website has its server.

-Usually new websites start with shared hosting and then they move to a dedicated one when they start getting more traffic and need to have a dedicated server for their websites.
+Usually, new websites start with shared hosting, and then they move to a dedicated server once when they start getting more traffic and need to have it, for their websites.

-It is considered to be one of the most powerful servers along with cloud hosting, and that’s because you will have the whole server for you.
+Dedicated Server has considered being one of the mightiest servers along with cloud hosting, and that is because you will have the whole server for you.

-If you use shared hosting and start getting high traffic, your website’s performance might drop, which can lead to higher bounce rate and loss of revenue.
+If you use shared hosting and start getting high traffic, your website’s performance might drop, which can lead to a higher reverse rate and loss of revenue.

-Security is an important thing that you need to think of, especially if your website handels sensitive information, such as emails, credit card numbers, and more, then it should be highly secure.
+Security is an imperative feature that you need to think about when choosing your server.
+If your website handles sensitive information, such as emails, credit card numbers, and more, then it should be highly secure.

-Using a dedicated server will give you the complete charge over your website’s security, that means you can optimize it to be better.
+Using it will give you a complete charge over your website’s security.
+So, you can optimize it to be better.

 When you have a dedicated server, your website’s loading page will be faster, which will lead to a better user experience.

-On the other hand, if you are using a shared hosting, you won’t be able to make your loading page faster.
+On the other hand, if you are using shared hosting, you will not be able to make your loading page faster.